PORTUGAL

 Many Portuguese productions seek international co-productions for better budgets, increasing the demand for green consultants to meet funding requirements for sustainability plans.

-However, green production is often seen as too expensive, especially by smaller companies with tight budgets.
-Larger companies, despite reporting obligations, have also been slow to adopt sustainable methods.
+However, green production is often seen as too expensive, especially by smaller companies with tight budgets, who also consider themselves as already operating in a more sustainable manner.

 Relevant national legislation